British Bugs

 A very large and spectacular squashbug which has characteristic expansions on the hind tibiae and a white zigzag mark across the centre of the forewings.

-This species is native to north America, and was introduced into Europe in 1999.
-It has since spread rapidly, and during autumn 2008/2009 influxes of immigrants were reported from the coast of southern England.
-A wide scatter of inland records also suggested arrival via timber shipments.
+Native to the USA and introduced into Europe in 1999, it has since spread rapidly and during 2008-2011 influxes of immigrants were reported from the coast of southern England, with a wide scatter of records inland.

 Adult: All year